Due to new cases detected in Sydney, face masks will be mandatory:

-If you’d like to head to the movies, some cinemas in Sydney are now open.
-They are currently operating with lower capacities and require you to be separated from other groups by one or two empty seats.
+If you’d like to head to the movies, most cinemas in Sydney are now open.
+From 29 March, indoor entertainment venues (such as cinemas) may operate at 100% seated capacity.
 If you make your way to a cinema and are assigned a specific seat, it’s important to follow this direction.
 As always, if you are feeling unwell, stay home and get tested

 What are the rules in Sydney about social distancing for large groups?

-As with the rest of NSW, gatherings in outdoor spaces, such as parks, gardens and beaches, are limited to a maximum of 50 people.
+Across all of Sydney and NSW, gatherings in outdoor spaces, such as parks, gardens and beaches are limited to a maximum of 200 people.
 To ensure that you practice social distancing, try to leave 1.5 metres between you and anyone that isn’t a member of your household.
 Avoid kissing, hugging or shaking hands, and be sure to wash your hands regularly.
 If you do find it difficult to distance yourself from others, be sure to wear a face mask.

 Some salons, spas and other beauty service providers are now open in Sydney.
 Face masks are not mandatory but you may wear one if you wish.
 There are limits to the number of customers who can enter each business and you are advised to make a booking.